 The most suitable cross-border e-commerce platforms to sell dietary supplements are Tmall Global, JD Worldwide, and Kaola.

 Tmall is the largest and most reputable cross-border e-commerce platform in China

-Tmall is associated with quality and authenticity in a market-place often associated with fakes, therefore it widely satisfy the current consumer’s need of high-quality dietary supplements.
+Tmall is associated with quality and authenticity in a marketplace often associated with fakes, therefore it widely satisfies the current consumer’s need for high-quality dietary supplements.
 In fact, the buyers on Tmall need to verify that the store and products are genuine.